Asian Recipes/ Dinner/ Japanese/ Recipes

 First, gather your ingredients: See recipe card below for measurements.

-1. Place the pork cutlets between two layers of baking paper, and pound with a rolling pin to flatten.
-You want an even thickness, around 1 cm / ½ in thick.
+1. Flatten the pork cutlets between two layers of baking paper, using a meat tenderiser or rolling pin to flatten.
+Aim for an even thickness or around 1 cm / ½ in thick.

-2. Get out three plates.
-Place the plain flour and cornstarch on the first plate and mix.
+2. Place the plain flour and cornstarch onto a plate and mix together.

-3. Crack the egg onto the second plate and lightly beat.
+1. Crack the egg onto a second plate and lightly beat.

-4. Pour the panko bread crumbs1 tbsp of vegetable oil and optional salt and pepper onto the third plate, and roughly mix together.
+2. Pour the panko bread crumbs1 tbsp of vegetable oil and optional salt and pepper on a third plate, and roughly mix together.

 1. Pick up a pork cutlet and coat with the flour mix first, then dip into egg and finally, coat with the panko crumbs.
 Make sure all areas are covered well.

-4. Crank the heat up to 200°C / 400°F and cook for a final 3 minutes or until golden brown.
-Note: Cooking times may vary between brands, this was cooked in the Ninja Foodi.
+3. Crank up the heat to 200°C / 400°F and cook for a final 3 minutes or until golden brown.
+Note: Cooking times may vary between air fryer brands, this was cooked in the Ninja Foodi.

-5. Slice while hot with a large knife and serve with tonkatsu sauce and veggies or in katsu curry.
+4. Slice while hot with a large knife and serve with homemade tonkatsu sauce and veggies or in katsu curry.

 Wandercook’s Tips

-• Big Knife – Use a big, chunky butcher’s knife for slicing the tonkatsu to achieve a nice even cut without pulling off the crumb.
-Try to cut it while it’s still quite hot.
+• Big Knife – Use a big, chunky butcher’s knife for slicing the fried tonkatsu to achieve a nice neat slice without breaking off the crumb.
+We found it to be easier to cut while it’s still quite hot.

-• Serving Slices – To serve after slicing, use the wide blade of the knife to slide under the tonkatsu pieces and use your hand to hold it on top.
-Then slide straight onto your sushi rice or plate.
+• Serving Slices – Use the wide blade of the knife to slide under the tonkatsu pieces and transfer them straight onto your serving bowl or plate.

 FAQs